philkisters/academic-keyword-occurrence/README.md

 ## Summary

-This script extracts the historic word occurrence of a search term in academic papers (from Google Scholar).
+This script extracts the historical word occurrence of a search term in academic papers (from Google Scholar).
 It allows for spotting trends in research and analyzing the relevance of a topic over time.